supervisor194/NavTest/README.md

 we may want to pop the initial view open to the 3rd View C, while maintaining the nice navigation that the stack navigation view provides, the back buttons and forward navigation.
 The following code has A,B and C conform to a few protocols and adds them to a containing model called the <code>class NavModel: ObservableObject</code>.
-In addition the A,B and C are 'wrapped' by 3 separate View structs to maintain some additional state about what has appeared or disappeared.
+Additonally, the A,B and C are 'wrapped' by 3 separate View structs to maintain some additional state about what has appeared or disappeared.
 While not strictly needed to get programmatic navigation working, these wrappers can be helpful in more complex situations where one does not want to instantiate the underlying A,B and C multiple times.
 One can remove the <code>Wrapped(A|B|C)</code> and push the onAppear/onDisappear elsewhere.
 The Wrappers